JellyTitan/Sofle-Pico/README.md

 - [ ] Add "boot mode" graphic: https://docs.qmk.fm/#/feature_oled_driver?id=other-examples
 - [ ] adapt bongocat for 128x64 (doio/kb16 has a 128x32 library that can be adapted.)
 - [x] via support.
 (Update docs too!)
+- [ ] After QMK PR Submission is approved, make VIA support PR.
+(Ready to go, but QMK must be complete before it will be allowed).
 </details>
 Sofle is 6×4+5 keys column-staggered split keyboard with encoder support, per-key RGB, dual 128x64 OLEDs, and uses the RP2040 based Raspberry Pi Pico MCU.